 But ever since the first Pixel phones were released in 2016, we have seen some difficulties when it came to the rooting scene.
 Things like the all-new A/B partition system and certain security features in the kernel have hindered the developers from gaining root access for a long time.
 Similarly, the 2018 Google flagships come with a rather small change in the kernel, that prevented users from rooting their phone.

 Boot Image Header v1 in Google Pixel 3 (XL)

 The small change that we just mentioned above is the new Boot Image Header version.
-The Google Pixel 3/Pixel 3 XL come with Boot Image Header v1.
+The Google Pixel 3/Pixel 3 XL comes with Boot Image Header v1.
 According to Google – “Versioning the boot image header allows future modifications to the header while maintaining backward compatibility.” and every smartphone that comes with Android 9 Pie must come with Boot Image Header of v1.

-More for you: Quick Tip: How to Hide the Notch on Google Pixel 3 XL
+Also Read: How to Hide the Notch on Google Pixel 3 XL

 - First and foremost, you must take a full backup of all your personal data stored on the phone.
 Everything including the internal storage, apps, and related data will be wiped when you unlock the bootloader on your Google Pixel 3 (XL).
 We also have a comprehensive guide on how to backup Android phones completely.